parikshit-singh05/HealthMeter/README.md

 - Health information content is provided for educational purposes only and should not replace professional medical advice.
 - The food database in the calorie counter contains approximate values and should be used as general guidance.
 - Special thanks to all contributors and users who provide feedback to improve this tool.
+- IBM Cloud for providing the technology behind our intelligent chatbot assistant.

 ---